MicrosoftDocs/win32/desktop-src/Controls/use-streams.md

 ---
 title: How to Use Streams
 description: You can use streams to transfer data into or out of a rich edit control.
-A stream is defined by an EDITSTREAM structure, which specifies a buffer and an application-defined callback function. ms.assetid: 'A7ED47F1-968C-4E41-B1E2-4449072D2FC4'
+A stream is defined by an EDITSTREAM structure, which specifies a buffer and an application-defined callback function. ms.assetid: A7ED47F1-968C-4E41-B1E2-4449072D2FC4 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Use Streams

 You can use streams to transfer data into or out of a rich edit control.
-A stream is defined by an [**EDITSTREAM**](editstream.md) structure, which specifies a buffer and an application-defined callback function.
+A stream is defined by an [**EDITSTREAM**](/windows/win32/Richedit/ns-richedit-_editstream?branch=master) structure, which specifies a buffer and an application-defined callback function.

 To read data into a rich edit control (that is, stream in the data), use the [**EM\_STREAMIN**](em-streamin.md) message.
 The control repeatedly calls the application's callback function, which transfers a portion of the data into the buffer each time.